tylerchinen/SeaCode-Bank-WebApp/README.md

 - Next: Front end and mockup pages

 **Tyler Chinen**
-- New completions: Completed UI for Sign in and Sign up pages.
+- New completions: Converting Sign-up validations from Bootstrap to Semantic-ui-react, cookies popup, Terms and Conditions
-- Worked on: Coding for Basic UI, Sign in, and Sign up pages
+- Worked on: Added additional features to Sign-up (converted validations, added terms and conditions, changed formatting)
-- Next: Valdiation for Sign in and Sign up forms, Public Disclosure
+- Next: Backend integration with frontend

 **Wei Leong Hiew**
 - New completions: Deposit function and web templates